SPHERE: Spherical partitioning for large-scale routing optimization: Related Work

 \section{Related Work}

 Point-to-point routing on large weighted graphs has been studied from several perspectives.
 Classical exact methods such as label-setting and label-correcting algorithms (e.g., Dijkstra) can guarantee global optimality on connected graphs with nonnegative weights \citep{Dijkstra1959}.
-Dynamic-programming and labeling variants extend this to richer settings and can certify optimality, but they often face an explosion in the number of labels on large graphs \citep{Feillet2004,IrnichDesaulniers2005}.
-Approximation schemes exist for restricted variants \citep{Hassin1992}, trading accuracy for speed, yet these techniques operate on the full graph and therefore do not reduce the instance size before optimization.
+Dynamic-programming and labeling variants extend this to richer settings and can certify optimality, but they often face an explosion in the number of variables on large graphs \citep{Feillet2004,IrnichDesaulniers2005}.
+Approximation schemes \citep{Hassin1992} exist, trading accuracy for speed, yet these techniques operate on the full graph and therefore do not reduce the instance size before the optimization.